-The English text of the Convention was approved by the UNWTO General Assembly in September 2017, A/RES/707(XXII) and the Convention, in all five official languages of the Organization, was officially adopted by the 23rd session of the General Assembly, in its Resolution A/RES/722(XXIII).
+The English text of the Convention was approved by the UNWTO General Assembly, by Resolution A/RES/707(XXII), in September 2017, and the Convention, in all five official languages of the Organization, was officially adopted by the 23rd session of the General Assembly, by Resolution A/RES/722(XXIII).
 States are now invited to decide whether to sign and ratify this international instrument therewith committing themselves to formulating policies consistent with the Ethical Principles in Tourism spelled out in the Convention.

-The approval of the Convention on Tourism Ethics is particularly timely since 2017 was declared by the UN General Assembly the International Year of Sustainable Tourism for Development.
+The approval of the Convention on Tourism Ethics was particularly timely since 2017 was declared by the UN General Assembly the International Year of Sustainable Tourism for Development.
 The Convention further attests to the special role of tourism in the implementation of all the 2030 UN Sustainable Development Goals, specially contributing to the promotion of inclusive and sustainable economic growth (Goal 8), responsible consumption and production (Goal 12) and the sustainable use of maritime resources (Goal 14).

 Although often praised as extremely relevant for the globalized tourism industry, the Code of Ethics, adopted in 1999, remains a list of non-binding guidelines, or a soft-law instrument.